How Eagle Valley Behavioral Health is building a new model for addressing mental health

 “Overall, we went from having a provider deficit in this valley to now, we have one of the highest provider density ratios probably in the country today, and people are using those services,” he added.
 “Not only the providers that work in our health care system through Colorado Mountain Medical, but all the private providers are staying extremely busy and doing an amazing job serving our community.”

-While the growth in numbers is important, what’s even more critical, Lindley said, is that not only are all the CMM providers accepting “every type” of health insurance — including Medicare, Medicaid and more — but Olivia’s Fund provides an option for those that are uninsured, which was another previous gap in the community.
+While the growth in numbers is important, what’s even more critical, Lindley said, is that not only are all the Colorado Mountain Medical providers accepting “every type” of health insurance — including Medicare, Medicaid and more — but Olivia’s Fund provides an option for those that are uninsured, which was another previous gap in the community.

 “If you didn’t have insurance, and if you did not qualify for Medicaid — which there’s many reasons why an individual might not qualify for Medicaid, but one of the most glaring is, if you’re not a citizen, you cannot apply for Medicaid in this country — and with a large population of undocumented individuals in our valley, we had a big gap,” he said.